samposm/git-guide/2-git-for-one-person.md

 leave one empty line, and then we can write as long a commit message as we want.
 After this, save and exit the editor.
 The commit is done.

+By git tradition, we write the commit messages in active tense: *add file* instead of *added file*.
+Kind of thinking about someone else who is considering to perhaps include our commits in their version of the project: What will adding the work in these commits *do*, instead of what we *did*.
+Also, it is a couple of letters shorter.
+You can of course write the commit messages however you like.

 ## git log

 Now we can view the project log: